aloy/HLMdiag/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fixed URL issue.

 ## Test environments
 * local OS X install, R 4.0.5
 * Windows Server 2008 R2 SP1, R-devel (R-hub), 32/64 bit